 3. Inquisitive and original thinking

 A graduate student needs to have the ability to ask questions appropriate for their discipline.
 This scholarly inquisitiveness emerges in written materials, interviews, and communications with the program.
 Faculty are looking for students who have clear, specific, and even novel research directions that intrigue their interest and curiosity.
+You also don’t want to get caught regurgitating research you’ve read from others or things you’ve found on the internet.
+It’s easy for our brains to store information and later think it was our own idea.
+So be sure you’re being authentic in every aspect of your application.

 4. Clearly defined goals

 A strong personal statement that tells a story and articulates your individuality will intrigue an admission committee.
 They already assume a student is pursuing a degree to advance their career; what they want to see is someone with a clear vision, who can identify how the specific program is going to help them reach their long-term goals.
+Outline how you’d like to make a change in your field, or a research project idea you have that would be great to pursue through your program.
+Be as specific as you can when expressing the ways this program will help you so you in turn can progress the work being done in your field.

 5. A good fit